 A costlier option is a reverse osmosis (RO) machine, which can significantly improve pH water levels and keep them steady.
 Reverse osmosis works by carefully filtering water and keeping contaminants out, including metals.
 These devices have filters you’ll need to replace every now and then, but it’s a worthy investment for serious fish tank enthusiasts.

 This heavy-duty reverse osmosis system from LiquaGen has a manual flush valve that prevents leaks and makes flushing maintenance quick.
 It’s compatible with both saltwater and freshwater tanks with fish, plants, and coral.
 If you’re a first-time RO buyer, this is the best choice, thanks to simple installation and handling instructions.
-It costs about $200 for this high-quality machine.
-It measures 20 by 16 by 6 inches and weighs 23 pounds.

-What causes a high pH in aquariums differs between water type, fish, decoration, and more.
+What causes a high pH in aquariums differs between water type, fish, decorations, and more.
 Fortunately, there are several ways you can decrease or increase pH levels intentionally to make sure your fish and other aquatic pets are comfortable.
 From simple solutions like adding multipurpose decor to more serious actions like installing a reverse osmosis filtration system, you can achieve the perfect pH level for your fish using our comprehensive guide.